t-padma/t-padma.github.io/_posts/2024-04-10-fmri-mechanistic.md

 ![act](/images/action.png)[^6]

-Neurotransmitters are called excitatory neurotransmitters if they make a neuron's membrane potential more positive (e.g. $-70mV$ to $-60mV$). **Glutamate** is the most common excitatory neurotransmitter in the brain.
-Similarly, inhibitory neurotransmitters make the neuron's membrane potential more negative. **GABA** ($\gamma$-aminobutyric acid) is one of the most important inhibitory neurotransmitters in the brain.
+Neurotransmitters are called excitatory neurotransmitters if they make a neuron's membrane potential more positive (e.g. $-70mV$ to $-60mV$). **Glutamate** is the most common excitatory neurotransmitter in the brain due to its **depolarizing nature**.
+Similarly, inhibitory neurotransmitters make the neuron's membrane potential more negative. **GABA** ($\gamma$-aminobutyric acid) is one of the most important inhibitory neurotransmitters that has a **hyperpolarizing nature** on neurons.
 Different neurotransmitters attach to different pumps and/or ion channels on the post-synaptic terminal.
 Figure 4 provides a summary of how neurons "spike" via the release of neurotransmitters.
 Step-by-step modeling of this biological process is provided.

 ![act](/images/main-pic.png)[^7]

 1. Action potential travels down the axon i.e. the pre-synaptic terminal experiences a signal as a reduction in membrane potential to $\approx -50mV$.
 This signal is modeled using the $Stimulus$ function:
    $$Stimulus(t) = k \cdot \mathbb{I}( \text{ } t \in [t_{on}, t_{off}] \text{ })$$
-2.
+2. Ion channels selective for $Ca^{2+}$ open after experiencing the signal i.e. $Ca^{2+}$ enters the pre-synaptic terminal.
+3. There are sac-like structures called vesicles that encapsulate glutamate in the neuron.
+Entry of $Ca^{2+}$ ions initiates a process that migrates the vesicles to fuse with the pre-synaptic terminal and eventually release glutamate into the synaptic cleft.
+4. Glutamate acts as a precursor for GABA.
+In other words, GABA is formed from glutamate via the addition of glutamate decarboxylase and vitamin B6[^8].
+Note that GABA is formed in vivo by a metabolic pathway referred to as the GABA shunt[^9].
+Entry of $Ca^{2+}$ depolarizes the pre-synaptic neuron and stimulates the release of GABA into the synaptic cleft.
+5. Glutamate and GABA diffuse across the synaptic cleft to interact with different receptors on the post-synaptic cleft.
+Interaction with receptors opens ion-channels for different ions.

 [^1]: Sten, S., Lundengård, K., Witt, S. T., Cedersund, G., Elinder, F., and Engström, M. (2017), “_Neural inhibition can explain negative BOLD responses: A mechanistic modelling and fMRI study_,” **NeuroImage**, Elsevier BV.
 DOI: 10.1016/j.neuroimage.2017.07.002